kerberos-io/documentation/content/prologue/how/index.md

 [Kerberos Hub](/hub/first-things-first/) is our answer.
 It's a highly scalable platform to connect stakeholders to sites and groups of cameras.
 It comes with all the features you would imagine: live streaming, object detection, fine-grained user access, alerts and more.

 [Kerberos Hub](/hub/first-things-first/) is build on top of Kubernetes and can be deployed, just like all the other components, where you want.
-It's composed of a serie of microservices that can independently scale towards any demand, and utilises Open Source components such as Kafka for high throughput messaging.
+It's composed of a serie of microservices that can independently scale towards any demand, and utilises Open Source components such as Kafka, RabbitMQ, SQS, and others for high throughput messaging.

 ## Takeaways